cscart/docs/en/developer_guide/core/documents/email_notifications.rst

 	- Description
     *   - template_id
         - int
-	- Auto incremented template id
+	- Auto incremented ID of the template
     *   - code
         - varchar(128)
 	- Character identifier of the template